 The Ulster County Legislature approved the purchase of the Sophie Finn Elementary School and adjoining six acres of land at 94 Mary's Avenue in Midtown Kingston.
-The building is slated to become a satellite campus of Ulster County Community College to be known as Kingston Center of SUNY Ulster (KCSU).
-The college has already begun classes at the former Sophie Finn Elementary School.
+The building is slated to become a satellite campus of Ulster County Community College.
 The purchase and proposed use is part of the County Executive's Shared Taxpayer Relief through Innovative Visions in Education (STRIVE) project intended to create an educational corridor in Kingston.
 Ulster County Community College (UCCC) will be offering college classes in the building and it is also envisioned that courses would also be offered to serve the needs of Benedictine Hospital and the Kingston Hospital, which are in close proximity.

 The County's plans to create an educational corridor in Kingston could have a positive impact on the community.
-However, these impacts would be even greater with supporting public sector investments in the form of
+However, these impacts would be even greater with supporting public sector investments in the form of complete street enhancements provided along W. O'Reilly St. and Mary's Avenue to link the school to Broadway.
+Enhanced pedestrian connections between the Kingston High School and the UCCC Satellite Campus should also be